Large-Signal Stability of Power Systems with Mixtures of GFL, GFM and GSP Inverters: Introduction

 \section{Introduction}

-The grid-following (GFL) inverter, which relies on a phase-locked loop (PLL) for synchronization with the grid, is widely used to interface renewable energy generation with the power grid.
-However, accidents of PLL losing synchronization when encountering grid fault have been frequently reported in recent years \cite{Gu_proceeding, Xiongfei_overview}.
-One major reason is that during a short-circuit fault, the inverter’s terminal voltage is highly sensitive to its output current, which will then cause the PLL to lose synchronization, especially in a weak grid.
-Additionally, multiple GFL inverters are often interconnected via lines to a common point and then to the grid.
-The interactions among GFL inverters can affect their synchronization \cite{Genghua_pll} which is different from the single inverter case.
-Moreover, the interaction between the GFL inverter and other types of inverters, such as grid-forming (GFM) inverters, remains an area that requires further investigation.
-Since the interaction discussed here refers to the behavior induced by the fault, which is a large-signal perturbation, such interaction is also known as the large-signal interaction, and the system under analysis is nonlinear.
+Grid-following (GFL) inverters, which rely on a phase-locked loop (PLL) for synchronization with the grid, are widely used to interface renewable energy generation with the power grid.
+The incidents of PLL losing synchronization when encountering a grid fault have been frequently reported in recent years \cite{Gu_proceeding, Xiongfei_overview,9309174, 8632731}.
+While the synchronization challenges of an individual GFL inverter are well-documented, the dynamics become more complex when multiple inverters are interconnected via transmission lines.
+This complexity is further compounded by the presence of other types of inverters, such as grid-forming (GFM) \cite{Xiongfei_overview} and grid-supporting (GSP) inverters \cite{GSP}, whose interactions can significantly influence synchronization neighboring GFL inverters.
+The discussion here will be of threats to synchronization induced by large perturbations such as line faults, so the issue is termed large-signal stability and the analysis must capture the nonlinear behaviors present.